The-w0rst/grimmbot/README.md

 - `curse_bot.py` – CurseBot, a mischievous calico (command prefix `!`).
 - `goon_bot.py` – Unified bot that loads all personalities as cogs.
 - `config/setup.env` – Environment variables for all bots in one place.
-- `requirements.txt` – Python package requirements.
+- `requirements/base.txt` – Python package requirements used by the installer.
+- `bootstrap.sh` – One-line installer for cloning and running the setup.
 - `install.py` – Interactive installer for dependencies and config.
 - `setup.sh` – Optional helper script for installing dependencies.
 - `cogs/trivia_cog.py` – Simple trivia mini‑game.